Your Kitchen, Your Style

-Cabinet Painting & Refinishing
+Cabinet Painting and Refinishing

 Most importantly, refinishing work should be done in dry rather than humid conditions.
-If the work area is air conditioned, refinishing can be done anytime; if not, winter is the ideal time of year to schedule cabinetry work.
+If the work area is air-conditioned, refinishing can be done anytime; if not, winter is the ideal time of year to schedule cabinetry work.
 Plan for your kitchen to be out of commission for several days as our crew will need time to properly clean and sand each element before applying a fresh coating.

-Our Kitchen Portfolio
+Our Kitchen Painting Portfolio

 Do kitchens need special paint?

-Yes, and no. While a kitchen presents a more engaging and interactive environment than most rooms in the house, using a premium paint should afford appropriate and sufficient protection and durability.
+Yes, and no. While a kitchen presents a more engaging and interactive environment than most rooms in the house, using a high quality paint should afford appropriate and sufficient protection and durability.
 All premium paints are highly washable these days.
 Similarly, a cabinet grade paint should wear well when properly applied.
 Expect unusual wear and premature failure where paint is exposed to steam from a dishwasher vent, drips from sink overflow, or heat discoloration due to stove top proximity.

 What is the difference between spraying and painting cabinets?